 Ultimately, this is not medical advice and if you’re concerned you should follow up with your medical profressional.

 A Summary Of The Ankle X-ray Screening Questions

 - Can you take 4 steps (it’s okay if need to limp)?
 NO? –> GET AN XRAY

 - Do you have tenderness/pain around your medial or lateral malleoli (the little bone bumps on either side of your ankle)?
+Specifically the backside of the bones?
 YES? –> GET AN XRAY

 - Do you have tenderness/pain around the base of the 5th metatarsal (bump on the lateral/outside portion of your foot; halfway between your heel and your little toe)?
 YES? –> GET AN XRAY

 - Do you have tenderness/pain around the navicular bone (bump on the medial/inside portion of your foot?)
 YES> –> GET AN XRAY

 Swelling is inevitable after any type of ankle injury.
 A potential complication of prolonged swelling is the development of lymphedema.
 Listen to our [P]Rehab Audio Experience with Taryn Everett, as we dive into the topic of how to live well with lymphedema!

 So What Happens If I Have A Fracture?